House Cleaning Tips > Bathrooms > How to Kill, Clean and Remove Black Mold

 It's pretty easy to remove mold in just about every situation.
 (Not all, but we'll get to that.)

-Honestly, I kind of laugh when I go to the home improvement store and see all the products for removing mold and mildew.
+Honestly, I kind of laugh when I go to the home improvement store and see all of the the specialty cleaning products for removing mold and mildew.
 They most often contain 1 single ingredient that you most likely already have in your home.

 Are you ready to get busy, then?
-Let's kill, clean and remove any stains from a black mold problem that's causing you grief!
+Let’s kill, clean and remove any stains from a black mold problem that is causing you grief!

 Types of Black Mold

-Before you get started, you need to find out what type of mold it is before removing it.
+Before you get started, you need to find out some mold facts before removing it.

 There are two types of black mold:

-1. Non-toxic black mold that grows in damp, dark areas like other types of mold
+1. Common black mold that grows in damp, dark areas like other types of mold.

-2. Toxic and dangerous black mold that grows on products made of cellulose that necessitates the services of a professional.
+2. Stachybotrys black mold that grows on products made of cellulose.

-The dangerous type of black mold is called Stachybotrys and it produces Volatile Organic Compounds (VOCs) that can cause respiratory distress, irritate the mucous membranes and can cause headaches, confusion, difficulty in concentrating and dizziness.
+So the bottom line is that any kind of mold can cause respiratory issues, irritate the mucous membranes, cause headaches, confusion, difficulty in concentrating and dizziness.

 Cleaning Precautions

-Even though mold growing in your shower or bathroom isn't usually toxic, you will still want to take precautions when cleaning it.
+Even though mold growing in your shower or bathroom isn’t usually toxic, you will still want to take precautions when cleaning it, especially in a large area.

 Mold spores can be released into the air when disturbed.
 Any type of mold spores can cause skin and respiratory irritation.

-Use one of those handy dust/face masks that you can use to cover your nose and mouth.
+Use a dust/face masks that you can use to cover your nose and mouth.

 I use dust masks frequently when using a spray bottle because I don't want to inhale any cleaning solutions.